batsa003/ACM_ICPC_UofM_2017/Sep_27/README.md

 Reading: https://www.topcoder.com/community/data-science/data-science-tutorials/binary-search/

 Pseudocode:
 The following is the way how I write a binary search.
-It is easy to memorize, and I don't have to think about (mid+1) kind of assignments (off by 1 is kind of annoying).
+It is easy to memorize, and I don't have to think about (mid+1) kind of assignments.
+And the base case is simple to check

 '''java
 binary_search(low, high, p):